 Harlem Heritage Tours

 Harlem Heritage Tours offers itineraries that capture the history of jazz, hip-hop, gospel and art in Harlem.
-The informative, entertaining journeys are conducted by guides who were born and raised in the community, giving participants a uniquely enthusiastic point of view and an insider’s perspective on the rich legacy and culture of the area.
-Participants can enjoy music, dine on delicious soul food and shop Harlem's stores.
+Guides for these entertaining journeys were born and raised in the community, giving participants an insider’s perspective on the rich legacy and culture of the area.
+Participants can enjoy music, dine on delicious soul food and shop neighborhood stores.